 You may also choose a non-scrubbing action, wet-type cleaner which uses a cassette with a fabric belt to clean the tape head.
-This type of cleaning cassette will not eject and, it may not clean as thoroughly as the scrubbing type cleaner.

-After you clean the player, press and hold EJECT for five seconds to reset the CLN indicator.
+This type of cleaning cassette will not eject on its own.
+A non-scrubbing action cleaner may not clean as thoroughly as the scrubbing type cleaner.
+The use of a non-scrubbing action, dry-type cleaning cassette is not recommended.
+After you clean the player, press and hold EJECT for five seconds to reset the CLEAN indicator.
 The radio will display --- to show the indicator was reset.